 Switch off and leave covered for 5 minutes, the oil should rise to the top. (you can take some oil off at this stage and discard if you choose to).

-Using a ladle, remove the chicken shorba into a deep serving bowl, sprinkle the garam masala and the remaining fresh coriander and it's ready to be taken to the table!
+Using a ladle, remove the shorba into a deep serving bowl, sprinkle the garam masala and the remaining fresh coriander and it's ready to be taken to the table!